jeremyfprice/personal-site/content/cv/awards.md

 # An instance of the Accomplishments widget.
 # Documentation: https://wowchemy.com/docs/page-builder/
 widget: accomplishments
-active: false
+active: true
 # This file represents a page section.
 headless: true

 # Order that this section appears on the page.
-weight: 50
+weight: 4

 # Note: `&shy;` is used to add a 'soft' hyphen in a long heading.
-title: 'Accomplish&shy;ments'
+title: 'Honors and Awards'
 subtitle:

 # Date format